jayceazua/persistence_levels/README.md

 1. Where this persistence lives?
     * In the user's computer
 2. When the data would be deleted?
-    * By default the cookie is destroyed when the current browser window is closed,  \n but it can be made to persist for an arbitrary length of time after that.
+    * By default the cookie is destroyed when the current browser window is closed,  <br>
+    but it can be made to persist for an arbitrary length of time after that.
 3. At least three use cases for each?
     * used for general client-side storage